By Inge Cannon, HomeschoolTranscripts.com

 © Education PLUS, 2006.
 Reprinted by permission.

 Inge Cannon has served the home school movement for almost 25 years and is currently the executive director of Education PLUS, a publishing and teaching ministry dedicated to helping home-educating parents maximize the benefits of a tutorial lifestyle in their families.
 She is the author/seminar instructor of Transcript Boot Camp on DVD, a thorough 4-hour presentation about high school planning and transcript documentation.
-Her TranscriptPro software, newly released in Version 3, gives the professional edge to every parent and is extremely easy to use.
+Her TranscriptPro software (available both as a CD and as a digital download) gives the professional edge to every parent and is extremely easy to use.
 Details are available at www.homeschooltranscripts.com and www.edplus.com.